sakshamverma2030/NanoMatch-A-High-Speed-Trade-Matching-Engine/README.md

 # ⚡ NanoMatch — High-Speed Trade Matching Engine

-A modular C++ project that simulates how real exchanges match trades at high speed with nanosecond-level precision.
-This engine captures incoming orders, matches them based on price-time priority, and logs trades with formatted timestamps — just like actual HFT systems.
+A modular C++ project that simulates how exchanges match trades quickly and accurately.
+This engine captures incoming orders, matches them based on price-time priority, and logs trades with formatted timestamps — just like real-world trading systems.

 ---

 ## 📌 Project Overview

-NanoMatch is inspired by real-world trading engines used in high-frequency environments.
+NanoMatch is inspired by real exchange backends.
 It simulates:

 - Order intake (BUY / SELL)
 - Price-time priority matching